-- The welfare of the child is paramount.6 - Staff and volunteers should understand their responsibilities to safeguard and promote the welfare of pupils. - Staff and volunteers are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff and volunteers should work, and be seen to work, in an open and transparent way. - Staff and volunteers should acknowledge that deliberately invented/malicious allegations by children are extremely rare and that all concerns should be reported and recorded.
+- The welfare of the child is paramount.4 - Staff and volunteers should understand their responsibilities to safeguard and promote the welfare of pupils. - Staff and volunteers are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff and volunteers should work, and be seen to work, in an open and transparent way including self-reporting if their conduct or behaviour falls short of these guiding principles. - Staff and volunteers should acknowledge that deliberately invented/malicious allegations are extremely rare and that all concerns should be reported and recorded. - Staff and volunteers should discuss and/or take advice promptly from their line manager if they have acted in a way which may give rise to concern. - Staff and volunteers should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief, and sexual orientation. - Staff and volunteers should not consume or be under the influence of alcohol or any substance, including prescribed medication, which may affect their ability to care for children. - Staff and volunteers should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or, for acts of serious misconduct by teachers, prohibition from teaching by the Teaching Regulation Agency (TRA). - Staff and managers should continually monitor and review practice to ensure this guidance is followed.